Kernel Methods for Causal Functions: Dose, Heterogeneous, and Incremental Response Curves: Introduction

-Theoretically, our statistical guarantees rely on \textit{smoothness} of the causal function and \textit{spectral decay} of the covariance operator rather than the explicit dimension of treatment and covariates.
-Such analysis aligns with economic modelling, where many variables may matter for labor market decisions, yet economic theory suggests that the effect of different intensities of job training should be well approximated by smooth functions.
-The emphasis on smoothness in the causal interpretation of RKHS assumptions generalizes standard Sobolev assumptions, and it differs from the emphasis on sparsity in Lasso-type assumptions.
-We prove that our causal function estimators are uniformly consistent with rates that combine minimax optimal rates for smooth nonparametric regressions (where minimax analysis is known).
-En route to our main results, we prove a new and improved rate for conditional expectation operators.
+Theoretically, our statistical guarantees rely on smoothness of the causal function and spectral decay of the covariance operator rather than the explicit dimension of treatment and covariates.
+In economic modelling, many variables may matter for labor market decisions, yet economic theory suggests that the effect of different intensities of job training should be well approximated by smooth functions.
+The emphasis on smoothness in the causal interpretation of RKHS assumptions generalizes standard Sobolev assumptions, and it differs from the emphasis on sparsity in lasso-type assumptions.
+Our causal function estimators are uniformly consistent with rates that combine minimax optimal rates for smooth nonparametric regressions.
+En route to our main results, we prove an improved rate for conditional expectation operators.
 Our main results are nonasymptotic and imply asymptotic uniform validity.